×

 A Move Towards Science

 This Journal Entry: Clone & Replicant is where I begin with color.
-At least in a place other than on the painter’s palette.
-Because it resonates with us, color is a great place to start with any art project.
+Color resonates – with me, you, and in the world around us.
+Although color is a great place to start an art project it’s bigger than the palette.

 Michel Pastoureau